Collection development guidelines

 - Institutional records: Records transferred according to the university's records retention policy and schedule, PPM Chapter 3090.
 Additionally, any documentation of Bluemont Central College, the university's preceding institution, is of interest.

-- Faculty and staff papers and contributions: Personal papers of faculty and staff that document the administrative, intellectual, social, and cultural history of the university.
-While faculty papers in all disciplines are of interest, historical collecting strengths have been in traditional land-grant topics such as agriculture, human ecology, and military studies.
+- Faculty and staff papers and contributions: Personal papers of faculty and staff that document the administrative, intellectual, social and cultural history of the university.
+While faculty papers in all disciplines are of interest, historical collecting strengths have been in traditional land-grant topics such as agriculture, human ecology and military studies.
 Consideration will also be given to faculty with a national reputation, a topical relationship to other collection strengths, or with connections to underdocumented communities.
 Publications of faculty and staff are of interest as well.
+See faculty papers collecting guidelines for additional guidance.

 Donations

-We actively collect a range of materials including photographs, maps, printed books, manuscripts, personal narratives, diaries, letters, and corporate records.
-Archives and Special Collections reserves the right to accept donations without restrictions, to turn away gifts prior to donation, and to dispose appropriately of materials that, after receipt, are deemed unsuitable to the collection.
+We actively collect a range of materials, including photographs, maps, printed books, manuscripts, personal narratives, diaries, letters and corporate records.
+The department reserves the right to accept donations without restrictions, to turn away gifts prior to donation and to dispose appropriately of materials that, after receipt, are deemed unsuitable to the collection.
 Materials not selected for Archives and Special Collections, whether duplicates or outside the range of current policy, may be considered for addition to the Libraries’ main collection.

 Have a question or comment?
 Please feel free to contact us at libsc@k-state.edu or 785-532-7456.